MPIIComputationalEpigenetics/WSHScripts/simulation/README.md

 Since you selected one of the scenarios, you then need to modify the corresponding configuration file (.yaml) in *pipelines*.
 Here you need to add paths to certain files, for instance to bismark, samtools and methclone (https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0472-5).
 Please install those tools, if you haven't done so yet.

 If you employ your pipeline on a Sun Grid Engine (SGE), you are ready to go.
 First install looper (http://looper.readthedocs.io) and then just specify the environment variable `LOOPERENV=path_to_compute_config.yaml`.
-Add the path to looper (normally in `~/.local/bin`) to your PATH variable and then start the pipeline with:
+Add the path to looper (typically in `~/.local/bin`) to your PATH variable and then start the pipeline with:

 ```bash
 looper run --compute sge simulation_project_config.yaml
 ```

-Leaving `--compute sge` out, you'll employ the pipelines sequentially on your machine.
+Without `--compute sge` you'll employ the pipelines sequentially on your machine.
 If you have another scientific compute cluster configuration, please read in the looper documentation (http://looper.readthedocs.io) on how to adjust *compute_config.yaml* to your setting.